Chamber Awards 2019 Winners Q&A – NI Chamber of Commerce and Industry

 In 2016, NI Chamber launched Learn Grow Excel – a suite of business support programmes led by the private sector, which focus on enhancing local capability, supporting growth activities and encouraging increased sales outside of Northern Ireland.
 The initiatives key objectives are to:

-- Inspire more businesses to export and instil confidence
+- Inspire more businesses to export and instill confidence

 - Generate opportunities directly and in new markets